 To optimize performance and enhance security when using router USB features, I recommend the following:

-- USB Standard: Always use USB 3.2 Gen 1 or Gen 2 ports for connected storage devices to benefit from faster data transfer speeds.
+- USB Standard: Use USB 3.2 Gen 1 ports for connected storage devices to benefit from faster data transfer speeds; confirm if your model supports any higher USB data rates.

 - Traffic Management: Limit concurrent access to USB storage or printers to reduce the load on the router’s CPU.